sfazliddinov385/defender-detection-engineering-lab/attack-chain/2-execution-T1059.001.md

 ## Decoding it

 The base64 decodes to a download-and-run cradle.
-I decoded it **only to read it**.
-I never run decoded attacker commands:
+I decoded it **only to read it** — I never run decoded attacker commands:

 ```powershell
 [System.Text.Encoding]::Unicode.GetString([Convert]::FromBase64String("PASTE_BASE64"))